 Diabetes Risk Is Higher

-Studies have shown that dogs which are overweight have a 2.6% increased likelihood of developing canine diabetes.
-Overweight Beagles are quite prone to ‘Sugar Diabetes’, or ‘diabetes mellitus’.
-What basically occurs is that your dog is producing too much insulin and this causes eventual damage in the pancreas, resulting in Diabetes.
+Studies have shown that dogs that are overweight have a 2.6% increased likelihood of developing canine Diabetes.
+Overweight Beagles are quite prone to ‘Sugar Diabetes’ or ‘diabetes mellitus’.
+Basically, your dog is producing too much insulin, which causes eventual damage in the pancreas, resulting in Diabetes.